GgnDpSngh/ggndpsngh.github.io/_pages/about.md

  30 June 2023: Our paper on synthesizing static analyzers for AutoDiff code is accepted at <a href="https://2023.splashcon.org/track/splash-2023-oopsla"> OOPSLA'23 </a>
   </li>
   <li>
- 28 June 2023: Our paper on creating reward poisoning attacks on deep reinforcement learning is accepted at <a href="https://jmlr.org/tmlr/"> TMLR </a>
+ 28 June 2023: Our paper on creating reward poisoning attacks on deep reinforcement learning with is accepted at <a href="https://jmlr.org/tmlr/"> TMLR </a> with featured certification (Oral/Spotlight category at TMLR)
   </li>
   <li>
  19 April 2023: Excited to receive the <a href="https://research.google/outreach/research-scholar-program/"> Google Research Scholar Award </a>